Read on if you plan on applying to Yale and want to learn more about their interview process.

 This guide will review the Yale interview, how it works, sample questions and how to respond to them, and some final tips to ace your interview!

 Contrary to popular belief, Yale's interviews are optional for application.
-Considering Yale receives as many as 37,000 applicants each year, it's only possible for them to interview some of their candidates.
+Considering Yale receives as many as 50,000 applicants each year, it's only possible for them to interview some of their candidates.

 As such, Yale only extends interview invites to applicants who require more information.
 So, if you aren't asked to interview, don't automatically assume it means rejection.
-Many successful applicants are not interviewed, and many that are interviewed still don't make the cut.
+Many successful applicants are not interviewed, and many who are interviewed still don't make the cut.

 As the admissions committee reviews applications, they may come across a few that pique their interest, but they must provide a comprehensive picture of the applicants.
 In this case, Yale will invite these applicants to an interview to get to know them better and make a final decision on their candidacy.